 Petitioner therefore requests that the court allow him/her/them to present evidence at the hearing on his/her/their request for a long-term domestic violence restraining order.
-Petitioner would also request that if the restraining order is granted, that the court enter it for a period of (five) years.
+Petitioner would also request that if the restraining order is granted, that the court enter it for a period of (write the number of years you want the order.
+The order can be entered for up to 5 years) years.